dabamos/openadms-server/README.md

 **OpenADMS Server** is a set of scripts and configuration files to run an HTTP service for time series data, obtained from IoT sensor networks based on [OpenADMS Node](https://github.com/dabamos/openadms-node/) or 3rd party applications.
-A REST interface API is provided for storage and retrieval of sensor data, log messages, and heartbeats.
+A REST API is provided for storage and retrieval of sensor data, log messages, and heartbeats.
 Access the API from your web browser, with command-line tools like [cURL](https://curl.haxx.se/) or [HTTPie](https://httpie.org/), or directly from within your programming language (for instance, by using [jQuery](https://jquery.com/) or [Python Requests](http://docs.python-requests.org/en/master/)).